 I still love small games like curve fever.
 I like the old version but new versions came and developers are pushing that.
 This kind of problem can be prevented in Blockchain games as the community can fork off the games and versions of the game.

 Low Migration Cost

-A smart contract can be designed in a way that it’s lower the cost if any game rules need to update.
+A smart contract can be designed to lower the cost of any game rules that need to update.
 As a smart contract can be parameterized and interact with other subcontracts.
-Data will be stored on the different contract.
+Data will be stored on a different contract.
 A different sub-contract address can be passed to change the behaviors and data need not be changed.

-The possibilities are many, so it will be exciting to to see how creative and passionate developers and players remix the fundamental principals of blockchain games into the the games of the future.
+The possibilities are many, so it will be exciting to see how creative and passionate developers and players remix the fundamental principals of blockchain games into the games of the future.